ethereum/go-ethereum/docs/developers/dapp-developer/mobile.md

 ### Signing on iOS (Swift 3) {#signing-on-ios}

 Assuming an instance of a `GethKeyStore` called `ks` exists, a new account can be created to sign transactions with its `newAccount` method.
-For this demonstation a hard-coded example transaction is created to sign:
+For this demonstration a hard-coded example transaction is created to sign:

 ```swift
 // Create a new account to sign transactions with